pawelwilczewski/ue5-coding-guide/README.md

 14.3. __DO__ use proprietary types, such as `TArray` or `TMap` where possible.
 This avoids unnecessary and repeated type conversion while interacting with the Unreal Engine APIs.

 14.4. __DO__ use the `TEXT()` macro around string literals.
-Without it, code which constructs `FString`s from literals will cause an undesirable string conversion process.
+Without it, code that constructs `FString`s from literals will cause an undesirable string conversion process.

 ## 15. Events & Delegates

-15.1. __CONSIDER__ exposing meaningful events to subclasses and/or other interested listeners by defining virtual functions and/or multicast delegates.
+15.1. __DO__ expose meaningful events to subclasses and/or other interested listeners by defining virtual functions and/or multicast delegates.

-15.2. __DO__ define two functions when exposing an event to a subclass.
-The first function should be virtual and its name should begin with `Notify`.
-The second function should be a `BlueprintImplementableEvent UFUNCTION` and its name should begin with `Receive`.
-The default implementation of the virtual function should be to call the `BlueprintImplementableEvent` function (see `AActor::NotifyActorBeginOverlap` and `AActor::ReceiveActorBeginOverlap` for example).

-15.3. __DO__ call the virtual function before broadcasting the event, if both are defined (see `UPrimitiveComponent::BeginComponentOverlap` for example).

-Example:

-    DECLARE_DYNAMIC_MULTICAST_DELEGATE_ThreeParams(FHoatActorGraphConnectivityChangedSignature, AActor*, Source, AActor*, Target, float, Distance);

-    /** Event when the connectivity of an observed source vertex has changed. */ virtual void NotifyOnConnectivityChanged(AActor* Source, AActor* Target, float Distance);

-    /** Event when the connectivity of an observed source vertex has changed. */ UFUNCTION(BlueprintImplementableEvent, Category = Graph, meta = (DisplayName = "OnConnectivityChanged")) void ReceiveOnConnectivityChanged(AActor* Source, AActor* Target, float Distance);

-    /** Event when the connectivity of an observed source vertex has changed. */ UPROPERTY(BlueprintAssignable)
-    FHoatActorGraphConnectivityChangedSignature OnConnectivityChanged;

-    void AHoatActorGraph::NotifyOnConnectivityChanged(AActor* Source, AActor* Target, float Distance) {
-    ReceiveOnConnectivityChanged(Source, Target, Distance);
-    OnConnectivityChanged.Broadcast(Source, Target, Distance);

-    HOAT_LOG(hoat, Log, TEXT("%s changed the connectivity of vertex %s: Distance to target %s changed to %f."), *GetName(), *Source->GetName(), *Target->GetName(), Distance);
+15.2. _REMOVED RULE_

+15.3. _REMOVED RULE_

+15.4. __CONSIDER__ Events are preferred in general, but events can't be exposed to Blueprints - and prefer to expose!

+15.5. __DO__ always declare delegate properties as `BlueprintAssignable` (consider using events otherwise).

+15.6. __DO__ declare the event/delegate signature first and the event directly below it.

+15.7. __CONSIDER__ preferably, don't use the same signature for different events - it's only recommended when it's certain that all events using that signature will always need to be updated whenever that signature is changed.

+15.8. __DO__ use events specifiers that are supported by Blueprints (almost always `BlueprintNativeEvent`, sometimes `BlueprintImplementable`).

+15.9. __DO__ prefix event/delegate property names with `On`.

+15.10. __DO__ prefix event/delegate subscriber functions with `Handle`.

+15.11. __DO__ use events instead of delegates if the functionality is not to be exposed to Blueprints.

+15.12. __DO NOT__ use `Broadcast()`, `IsBound()` and `Clear()` on delegates outside of the class they are defined in!
+Pretend delegates are just events that are compatible with Blueprints.

+15.13. __DO NOT__ use getters for event/delegate properties - expose them as needed (probably public).

+15.14. __DO__ often add reference to the object that the event is part of (most likely `this`) in the signature of the event.
+For example, `InventoryUI` subscribes to multiple items' `OnDropped` - access to which exact item was dropped may be useful.

+15.15 __DO__ unsubscribe from events/delegates when no longer needed - often in destructors.

+Declaration example:

+    public:
+    DECLARE_DYNAMIC_MULTICAST_DELEGATE_TwoParams(FPickedUpSignature, AMFPS_InventoryItem *, InventoryItem, AActor *, PickedBy);
+    UPROPERTY(BlueprintAssignable)
+    FPickedUpSignature OnPickedUp;

+    DECLARE_DYNAMIC_MULTICAST_DELEGATE_OneParam(FDroppedSignature, AMFPS_InventoryItem *, InventoryItem);
+    UPROPERTY(BlueprintAssignable)
+    FDroppedSignature OnDropped;

+    DECLARE_EVENT(FEquippedSignature)
+	   FEquippedSignature OnEquipped;

+Subscription example:

+    OnPickedUp.AddUniqueDynamic(this, HandleItemPickedUp);

+    void AMFPS_InventoryUI::HandleItemPickedUp(AMFPS_InventoryItem *InventoryItem, AActor *PickedUpBy)
+    {
+        // do something with the picked up item
     }

 ## 16. Comments